 In the event of a ticket for violating any of these laws, it is essential to seek professional legal assistance.
-A skilled Washington PA criminal lawyer will diligently protect your rights and interests.
+A skilled Pittsburgh criminal lawyer will diligently protect your rights and interests.

 Steps to Follow if the Police Pulls You Over

 If you find yourself being pulled over by the police, it is crucial to remain calm and follow these steps:

 - Turn off the ignition but remain inside the vehicle.